Barnwell's NFL quarter-season awards: Picks for MVP, best rookies

 Third: Todd Gurley, RB, Los Angeles Rams

 It's almost too easy for Gurley, who sneaks in ahead of Ezekiel Elliott and Christian McCaffrey to make it back onto this shortlist for another season.
 The Rams haven't really needed to rely on him to close games.
-If he fails to score inside the 5-yard line or doesn't get the maximum on a screen, coach Sean McVay seems to have no concerns about conjuring up a play to get a wideout wide-open.
+If he fails to score inside the 5-yard line or doesn't get the maximum on a screen, coach Sean McVay seems to have no concerns about conjuring up a play to get a wideout wide open.
 You might make a case that the Rams simply aren't as dependent upon Gurley as other teams are on their stars, which obviously isn't Gurley's fault.

 The production is still there.
 Gurley has really had only one big play so far this season, the 56-yard screen pass he took downfield against the Vikings in Week 4, but he's consistently productive and is tied for the league lead with six touchdowns.
 He's averaging nearly 11 yards per target, which would be a good number for most wide receivers, let alone a running back.
 (Barkley, for example, is averaging 5.6 yards per target.)
 It feels like Gurley still has another gear in reserve, but the Rams might not need to activate that gear until the postseason with the NFC West riddled with injuries.